 - The entry must have aired on a broadcast station or Internet site as noted on the entry form.

 - Individual reporting and talent entries should run between 1:30 and 5:00 minutes.
-Radio and Television Newscast entries should run between 5 and 30 minutes.
+Newscast and News Magazine entries should run between 5 and 30 minutes.